syncliteio/SyncLite/README.md

    	}
   	```

-5. SyncLite DB (internally leveraging SyncLite Logger), creates a device stage directory at configured stage path with sqllogs created for each device.
+5. SyncLite DB (internally leveraging SyncLite Logger), creates a device stage directory at configured stage path with sql logs created for each device.
 These device stage directories are continuously synchronized with SyncLite consolidator for consolidating them into final destination databases.

 6. Several such hosts, each running SyncLite DB, each of them creating several SyncLite databases/devices (i.e. embedded databases), can synchornize these embedded databases in real-time with a centralized SyncLite consolidator that aggregates the incoming data and changes, in real-time, into configured destination databases.